shoui520/shoui520.github.io/docs/vn.md

 1. Install Oracle VM VirtualBox
 2. Acquire a disc image for Windows XP Professional SP3
-3. Open Oracle VM Virtual Box, in the top, click the blue "New" button.
+3. Open Oracle VM Virtual Box, at the top, click the blue "New" button.
 4. You can set any name you wish.
 5. Make the "Type" `Microsoft Windows` and the "Version" `Windows XP (32-bit)`.
 Click next.
 6. For the memory size, make it at least `768` MB.
 Click next.